 Tory leadership hustings: Dates of events in the battle to be next prime minister

-Rishi Sunak and Liz Truss took the fight for the Tory leadership north of the border on Tuesday night as they battled it out at a hustings in Perth.
+Meanwhile, Ms Truss suggested she would end the ban on new grammar schools so children "across the country" can benefit from them.

+Last week, the two Tory leadership contenders took their battle for the Tory leadership to Belfast, where Mr Sunak vowed to be "much tougher" on how the UK's benefits system work and Ms Truss promised to fix Brexit bureaucracy.

-Facing a barrage of questions from Scottish Conservatives - Mr Sunak vowed to take on and defeat Nicola Sturgeon's SNP, while Ms Truss pledged to block a second independence referendum.
+In Perth on August 16, Mr Sunak pledged to take on and defeat Nicola Sturgeon's SNP and Ms Truss promised to block a second independence referendum.

-And the two leadership hopefuls will slug it out again tonight, August 17, when they go toe-to-toe at another hustings near Belfast, where a special mural has appeared to mark the occasion.

-The final two candidates previously went head-to-head at a hustings in Cheltenham, hosted by The Telegraph's Camilla Tominey, on August 11.

 Tory leadership hustings: timeline of key dates and events